nabeelmumtaz92/ReturnIt/mobile-driver-app/app-store-submission-guide.md

 6. Document packages with built-in camera
 7. Get paid instantly after completion

-Returnly connects customers needing returns, exchanges, and deliveries with professional drivers.
+Returnly connects customers needing returns, exchanges, and deliveries with drivers in the Returnly Driver Program.
 Our platform handles scheduling, payments, and support so you can focus on delivering excellent service.

-Start your professional delivery career today!
+Start your delivery career with the Returnly Driver Program today!

 Requirements: Valid driver's license, reliable vehicle, smartphone with GPS.
 ```